 With HOMESCHOOL COACHING, let me show you how easy it is to succeed.
 Let me show you how to have fun, reduce the stress, and design an action plan that makes sense for your family.
-I have been coaching hundreds of families since 2005, how to FREEDOM HOMESCHOOL.
+I have been coaching thousands of families since 1998, how to HOMESCHOOL with LIBERTY and SOVEREIGNTY.

-I have heard all the excuses: shared custody with abusers, aging/dying parents, no support system, strained budget, living in an RV, special needs, moving, no help from spouse, blended families, both parents work, not great in math, curriculum is expensive, kids want to go to college and into the military, profoundly disabled, special needs… I’ve overcome it all myself and helped others to do the same.
+I have heard (and personally experienced and overcome) all the excuses: shared custody with abusers, aging/dying parents, no support system, strained budget, living in an RV, special needs, moving, no help from spouse, blended families, both parents work, not great in math, curriculum is expensive, kids want to go to college and into the military, profoundly disabled, special needs… I’ve overcome it ALL myself and helped others to do the same.

 How can I say this?
 What makes me qualified to make such claims?

 I was a public school teacher until 1998.
 The day they told me I had to teach my 8th graders about anal sex, was my last day in the indoctrination camp.
 I then started a small private HOMESCHOOL where I taught my own kids and a few others.

 It wasn’t expensive and it didn’t take a lot of time.
 I still worked from home, traveled at least once a month, and cared for two dying elderly family members as well as our profoundly disabled special needs child and other kids.
 We lived way out in the country an hour from any civilization while my husband had a 70 minute commute each way and was gone 10-11 hours a day.